CyberTrainingExercise/Black0ut/README.md

 Operation Black0ut is not only the largest and most complex CTX ever created, it took 4 hours and ~70 cadets to simply excute.
 Currently this repository contains all of the needed code, but the specifics for orchestration are not up to repository standards.
 It is currently recommended as a resource for jump-starting a personalized CTX, but not as a stand-alone CTX.
 See [Operation Starcom](https://github.com/CyberTrainingExercise/Starcom) for a scaled down version.

+Please contact anyone on the i5 Cyber team for help with setting up this exercise.

 # CTX - Operation Black0ut

 Welcome to Operation Black0ut, a Cyber Training Exercise (CTX) designed for i5 cadets.

+Operation Black0ut mimics a multi-domain operations center (cyber, ground, air, intel).
+In the scenario, your team is responsible for infiltrating and disabliing a satellite network through ground operations and hacking in order to allow an airstrike on an enemy target.
+Please see [mission brief video](https://www.youtube.com/watch?v=hTQ4KaXyRTo).

 This CTX was designed to test cadets for leadership competencies in a high intensity simulation.
 This simulation will be carried out in the cyber domain with optional intel, ground combat, and virtual air components.

 ## System Overview